Justin-ljk/Justin-ljk.github.io/readme.md

 <h2>3.
 Conclusion</h2>
 <h3>3.1 Does it reach my ultimate purpose?</h3>
 <p>I would ay that this project effectively achieved my ultimate purpose.
-It can collect data through web crawler and should be able to transfer specific clothes according to command if really built.
-Compared with my purpose, It still has a lot of improvements to be made, but it already achieved its core function, which is to compare clothes and give similar results through AI.
+It can ... through... .
+Compared with my purpose, It still has a lot of improvements to be made, .
 <h3>3.2 Future Possibilities</h3>
 <p>Though I'm satisfied with my current product, I believe much future improvements can be made. ......